National Quilt Project

 MORE INFO

 The quilt pieces need to be 18 inches square.
-At each corner, a 7" tie should be sewn on to attach to adjacent quilt squares.
+At each corner, sew an 8" tie to connect to adjacent quilt squares.

 Do you want to help organize quilters?
 Can you see yourself as a coordinator for the National Quilt Project?
 Would you like to offer your skills in other ways?
 We welcome your participation!